rnanania/cpu-usage-app/cpu-usage-server/README.md

-# CPU Usage Monitoring Application
+# CPU Usage Monitoring Application Server

 This application monitors CPU usage using Node.js with Express.js and `os-utils`.
 It captures CPU usage data at regular intervals and provides endpoints to fetch the current CPU usage and a series of historical CPU usage data.